MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-Q-Equipment-Construction-Materials-Specifications-Approval/part-160-Lifesaving-Equipment/subpart-160.072-Distress-Signals-Boats-Orange-Flag/section-160.072-5.md

 ##### § 160.072-5 Accelerated weathering test. #####

-(a) Condition the flag, folded to1/16th its size or as packaged, whichever is smaller, by submersion in 5% by weight sodium chloride solution for 2 hours followed immediately by storage at 95% (±5) related humidity and 40 °C (±3°) (100 °F ±5°) for at least 15 days.
+(a) Condition the flag, folded to 1/16th its size or as packaged, whichever is smaller, by submersion in 5% by weight sodium chloride solution for 2 hours followed immediately by storage at 95% (±5) related humidity and 40 °C (±3°) (100 °F ±5°) for at least 15 days.

 (b) Unfold and suspend flag by the lines provided, secured through each grommet.